-Puerh cakes can be found in many sizes and shapes, especially now that a lot of U.S. based vendors are doing custom pressings.
+Puerh cakes can be found in many sizes and shapes, especially now that a lot of U.S.-based vendors are doing custom pressings.
 Tuocha, puerh balls, and smaller 100g cakes are a great option for tea drinkers that just getting started.
-Traditionally though, bings weigh an oddly precise 357 grams.
-I’ve often wondered what the reasons are for that and this post sets out to find the answer.
+Traditionally though, bings weighed an oddly precise 357 grams.
+I’ve often wondered what the reasons are for that and in this post, I’ll set out to find the answer.

 First, we should keep in mind that the metric system is a fairly recent invention (in relation to how long people have been drinking tea).
 Production of puerh cakes dates back to the Qing Dynasty.
 For most of the world’s history, units of measure rarely crossed borders.
 Even today tea in China is more likely to be measured in liang or jin rather than grams or kilograms.

 A single 357g cake is the equivalent of 7 liang.
-For storage and transport, the tea is packed into tongs.
+For storage and transport, puerh cakes are packed into tongs.
 Each tong is a stack of 7 cakes wrapped together in bamboo.
-Tongs are referred to as Qi Zi Bing and weight 5 jin, or just a hair under 2.5kg.
+Tongs are referred to as Qi Zi Bing and weigh 5 jin, or just a hair under 2.5kg.
 I’ve read in a few places that 7 is considered to be a lucky number in Chinese numerology so that may have played a role as well.

 Why Was Tea Pressed Into Cakes?